-Michigan Basketball Team In Plane Accident On Way To Big10 Tourn [Breaking News]
+Michigan Basketball Team In Plane Accident On Way To Big 10 Tourney [Breaking]

 “The Michigan men’s basketball team plane was involved in an accident Wednesday afternoon.
 After attempting to take off in high winds, takeoff was aborted and, after strong braking, the plane slid off runway.
 The plane sustained extensive damage but everyone on board was safely evacuated and is safe.
 The team is making alternative travel plans.”

-The eighth seeded Michigan Wolverines plays its first game tomorrow afternoon at noon against Illinois.
+The eighth-seeded Michigan Wolverines plays its first game tomorrow afternoon at noon against Illinois.

 Michigan basketball team plane slides off runway; all safe https://t.co/c0LSITZbmr via @freep